lpouillo/vm5k/docs/vm5k.rst

 Use a topology file
 ^^^^^^^^^^^^^^^^^^^

-To have the finest control on the deployment topology, you can use an input file that described the topology and VM characteristics::
+To have the finest control on the deployment topology, you can use an input file that described the topology and VMs characteristics::

  vm5k -i topology_file.xml -w 6:00:00